Benefits of Muscular Strength

 5. Improved sports performance.

-7. It can contribute to weight loss; increasing lean body mass which will burn more calories overall than fat tissue will
+7. It can contribute to weight loss; increasing lean body mass, which will burn more calories overall than fat tissue, will

 8. It is associated with greater confidence and enhanced self-esteem

-stronger muscles reduce the risk of orthopedic problems such as osteoarthritis
+9. Improved breathing capacity, posture, and joint function.
+Stronger muscles reduce the risk of orthopedic problems such as osteoarthritis

-12. Muscle mass requires lots of fuel to maintain itself; this further contributes to better metabolic health for those who are already physically active, making them even more resistant to diseases like type 2 diabetes.
+12. Muscle mass requires lots of fuel to maintain itself; this further contributes to better metabolic health for those already physically active, making them even more resistant to diseases like type 2 diabetes.

 13. Weight training has been used in medical rehabilitation programs following injury or illness.